Tape Tap v2 - The Evil Twin

 Tap your tape.
 When you use the tape, tap it with the Tape Tap v2 at the desired length.
 Use the top serration to tear the tape over the tap.
 Or use the Tape Tap v2 and its bottom serration for all your tape tearing tool tasks.
 For storage, lay the roll on it's side with the thumb grip facing up.

 - Do something incredible with the 5 to 10 seconds you save, next time you use the tape.
 Note, time spent applying bandages to finger cuts must be subtracted from overall time saved.

 Post Print Note - No issues printing, it was fast and flat.
 I had to file out and sharpen both sets of teeth at the current size.
 I don't know how much tape you'll get through before the teeth are dull, but I doubt your fingers are in much danger.

 Tape Tap v2 - The Evil Twin by GearsOfWow is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure GearsOfWow would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure GearsOfWow would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).